-In their motion for summary judgment, defendants contend that they are entitled to summary judgment "on two independent bas[es]" because plaintiff has cannot establish either general or specific causation.65 Although the parties dispute whether plaintiff is required to present admissible expert testimony to establish specific causation, neither party contests that expert testimony is necessary to establish general causation.66 Here, the Court has excluded testimony from plaintiff's only expert offering an opinion on general causation.
-Although plaintiff has also retained Dr. Rachel Jones as an "exposure assessment expert," 67 she does not provide a general causation opinion, and notably does not provide the information or analysis that Dr. Cook's report lacks.
-Specifically, she does not identify a harmful level of exposure to the chemicals that Harris was allegedly exposed to that can cause the conditions he alleges.
-Although Dr. Jones summarizes reports that measured the levels of a variety of toxic chemicals at different cleanup sites,68 she does not address the issue of causation.
-In other words, Dr. Jones's report does not identify the level of those toxins that is harmful and that can be associated with the symptoms at issue here.
-And despite plaintiff's assertion that Dr. Cook's "general causation opinion relies on" Dr. Jones's report, Dr. Cook's report neither discusses Dr. Jones's report nor cites it as a reference.69
+In their motion for summary judgment, defendants contend that they are entitled to summary judgment because plaintiffs cannot establish either general or specific causation.
+Here, the Court has excluded testimony from plaintiffs' only expert offering an opinion on general causation.
+Although plaintiffs have also retained Dr. Rachel Jones as a "general exposure assessment" expert, 4 she does not provide a general causation opinion, nor does she provide the information or analysis that Dr. Cook's report lacks.
+Specifically, she does not identify a harmful level of exposure to the chemicals that decedent was allegedly exposed to that can cause the conditions plaintiffs allege.
+And, although Dr. Jones summarizes reports that measured the levels of a variety of toxic chemicals at different cleanup sites, 65 she does not address the issue of causation.